CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 Where:

-- `spreadsheetId`: It is the ID of the spreadsheet I are reading
+- `spreadsheetId`: It is the ID of the spreadsheet I am reading
 - `valueRanges`: is an object that contains `valueRange` in the same order as the request values.

 more info: